piyushbhavsarr/quote_sentiment_analysis/README.md

 1. Azure AI Language Service - Sentiment Analysis and Summarization
 </h3>
 <h2>Problem Statement</h2>
 <p align="justify">Understanding the sentiment behind quotes can provide valuable insights.
-This app aims to provide a user-friendly platform where users can input quotes and receive sentiment analysis results, aiding in understanding the underlying emotions conveyed.</p>
+This app aims to provide a user-friendly platform where users can analyze famous quotes and receive sentiment analysis results, aiding in understanding the underlying emotions conveyed.</p>
 <h2>Project Description</h2>
 <p align="justify">The "Quote Sentiment Analyzer" is a sophisticated web application engineered to uncover the emotional nuances concealed within renowned quotations.
-By integrating Azure AI Sentiment Analysis Service, the platform analyzes user-inputted quotes to determine their underlying sentiment—whether it be positive, negative, or neutral.
+By integrating Azure AI Sentiment Analysis Service, the platform analyzes famous quotes to determine their underlying sentiment—whether it be positive, negative, or neutral.
 Furthermore, users can benefit from a summarization feature, condensing extensive quotes into succinct summaries while preserving their emotional essence.</p><br>
 <b>Key Features :</b>
 <ul>
     <li>Accurate Sentiment Analysis of Quotes</li>